Connect regions with the optimal network

 4. Optionally, provide a barrier dataset.

-5. Provide a cost surface for the Input cost raster parameter if applicable.
+5. Provide a cost surface for the Input Cost Raster parameter if applicable.

 8. Click Run.